 3. Repeal

-(1) The War Service Land Settlement Agreement Act 1951, is repealed.
+(1) The War Service Land Settlement Agreement Act 1951 is repealed.

 (2) The provisions of sections 15, 16 and 17 of the Interpretation Act 1918 2, apply in respect of the repeals effected by subsection (1) of this section, but this express inclusion of the application of those provisions is not intended to imply the exclusion of the application to this Act of any of the other provisions of that Act.

-4. Interpretation
+4. Terms used

 In this Act unless the context requires otherwise —

-Commonwealth Act means the State Grants (War Service Land Settlement) Act, 1952, of the Commonwealth Parliament;
+Commonwealth Act means the States Grants (War Service Land Settlement) Act 1952 of the Commonwealth Parliament;

 Land Act means the Land Administration Act 1997;

-repealed Acts means the War Service Land Settlement Agreement Act 1951, and Acts repealed by that Act;
+repealed Acts means the War Service Land Settlement Agreement Act 1951 and Acts repealed by that Act;

 scheme means the war service land settlement scheme which prior to the coming into operation of this Act has been carried out and given effect, under the repealed Acts and which after the coming into operation of this Act is to continue to be carried out under this Act;

-tenure means such estates or interests in land whether of perpetual leasehold or otherwise as the Governor is authorized and thinks fit to grant in order to carry out the scheme;
+tenure means such estates or interests in land whether of perpetual leasehold or otherwise as the Governor is authorised and thinks fit to grant in order to carry out the scheme;

 Transfer of Land Act means the Transfer of Land Act 1893.

-[Section 4 amended by No. 31 of 1997 s.
+[Section 4 amended: No. 31 of 1997 s.
 141.]

-5. Financial provisions
+5. Minister’s functions as to scheme

-(1) The Minister on behalf of the State is authorized —
+(1) The Minister on behalf of the State is authorised —

-(a) to carry out and give effect to the scheme;
+(a) to carry out and give effect to the scheme; and